Robert Mueller’s team probing Donald Trump knowledge of Democrat email hacks: report

-Robert Mueller’s prosecutors have reportedly hinted during questioning of witnesses at a possible route to President Trump — what he may have known about WikiLeaks and the theft of Democratic emails.
+Robert Mueller’s prosecutors have reportedly hinted during questioning of witnesses at multiple possible routes to President Trump — what he may have known about WikiLeaks and the theft of Democratic emails, and whether he was leaning on Attorney-General Jeff Sessions.

-Citing “multiple people familiar with the probe,” NBC News reported that his lawyers have asked about Mr. Trump’s knowledge of the releases, which were timed to be damaging to Democrat Hillary Clinton, plus such related matters as the relationship between GOP operative Roger Stone and WikiLeaks founder Julian Assange.
+Citing “multiple people familiar with the probe,” NBC News reported that his lawyers have asked about Mr. Trump’s knowledge of the email releases, which were timed to be damaging to Democrat Hillary Clinton, plus such related matters as the relationship between GOP operative Roger Stone and WikiLeaks founder Julian Assange.

 U.S. intelligence officials have said that Wikileaks got from Russia the emails from the Democratic National Committee and key Clinton ally John Podesta.
 Coordination with the Trump campaign on their release, plus whatever the candidate knew about the matters, would be, if true, at the heart of Mr. Mueller’s mandate to investigate Russian interference in the 2016 presidential election.